aspose-pdf-cloud/Aspose.PDF-Products/pdf/en/net/acroforms/_index.md

 {{% /blocks/products/pf/agp/text %}}

-1. Create a new Configuration object with your Application Secret and Key
-1. Create an object to connect to the Cloud API
+1. Create an instance of PdfApi using your AppSid and AppSecret from Aspose Cloud Dashboard.
+1. Check Cloud Storage for File.
+Retrieve the list of files in cloud storage using GetFilesList("").
+If the target file is not found, proceed to upload it.
-1. Upload your document file
+1. Upload PDF to Cloud Storage (if needed).
-1. Perform the creating
+1. Create a TextBox Field.
+Instantiate a TextBoxField object for page 1 and set properties.
+1. Add the Field to the PDF.
+Use PutTextBoxField to insert the field into the document stored in the cloud.
-1. Download the result
+1. Print Operation Status.
+Output the result status to the console.

 {{% /blocks/products/pf/agp/feature-section-col %}}